The Yes Men: Politicon: new DNC platform

 In July 2017, The Yes Men pranked the Democratic Party at Politicon.
 Following up the "Better Deal" agenda released by the party a week earlier, prankster Andy Bichlbaum posed as Frank Spencer, Deputy Vice Chair for Civic Engagement of the Democratic National Committee (DNC).
 As part of the new #DNCTakeBack campaign, Spencer pushed a more ambitious and progressive Democratic agenda, including: Medicare for all, tuition-free college, public campaign financing, stronger unions, an end to corporate lobbying and the end of for-profit prisons.

 VW/Dieselgate apology

 In November 2018, Motherboard/Vice released a video about The Yes Men and their fake VW "Emissions Anonymous" project.
 In the prank, they apologize to the public for the Dieselgate emissions scandal, in which several models and years of VW car family diesel autos were engineered and built with a rigged emissions system that ran clean only while under test conditions, but otherwise released high levels of air pollutants.
-The Houston Chronicle even covered the pranksters' April 2018 entry in Houston's annual Art Car Parade as if an official VW PR campaign: "The marketing department has even turned the crisis into a publicity shtick".
+The Houston Chronicle even covered the pranksters' April 2018 entry in Houston's annual Art Car Parade as an official VW PR campaign: "The marketing department has even turned the crisis into a publicity shtick".